top of page

 Have water boil on the side (in a kettle or a separate pot) and ready to be used.

-Add mung beans to the spices, stir for a minute and then add boiling water.
+Drain and rince the rice and mung beans.
+Addthem to the spices, stir for a minute, and then add boiling water and ground turmeric & coriander.
 Cover and cook for 10 minutes on medium-high heat.
-Then add the rice, cover and cook for another 10 minutes.
-Turn the heat down immediately to a gentle simmer.
+Turn the heat down to a gentle simmer.

 Stir occasionally.
 Kitchari should be soft and creamy, kinda porridge-like.
 You may need to let it cook a little longer if necessary.
 Turn off the heat and adjust the seasoning if needed, and stir again.